dlktdr/HeadTracker/README.md

 * The channel options allow you to choose what PPM output each is going to on your radio.
 * The low pass settings allow filtering out rapid motion.
 Set to 1% for maximum filtering.
 Set to 100% for very little.
 * **Reset Center** does the same thing as pressing the physical button
+* The four bar graphs show the sensors calibration status.
+Just for information at the moment.
+Not really needed.

 ## Errors
 If you get,